-If you visit Chantaburi in eastern Thailand you may notice rabbit emblems popping up all over the city.
+If you visit Chanthaburi in eastern Thailand you may notice rabbit emblems popping up all over the city.
 They are present on street signs, shop-fronts and hotel logos.
 But why are they there?

-Chantaburi translates as ‘moon city’.
-In Thai folklore a rabbit (or hare) is closely associated with the moon and as such, the animal has become a symbol of Chantaburi.
-A rabbit and a representation of the moon feature on the official provincial seal of Chantaburi.
+Chanthaburi translates as ‘moon city’.
+In Thai folklore a rabbit (or hare) is closely associated with the moon and as such, the animal has become a symbol of Chanthaburi.
+A rabbit and a representation of the moon feature on the official provincial seal of Chanthaburi.